 OTA 110-Occupational Skills - Psychosocial provides the foundations for understanding the rules of how people operate including communication and group process.
 Psychiatric occupational therapy models of practice and theory are introduced.
 The therapeutic use of self, psychiatric conditions and treatment interventions in psychiatric occupational therapy are examined.

-OTA 111 – Clinical Practicum I – acquaints the student with the day to day activities in the clinical setting when caring for individuals with psychosocial issues that interfere with occupations and roles.
-This experience enables students to apply academic knowledge ot practice and develop an understanding of the needs of clients, setting and staff.
+OTA 111 – Experiential/Simulation I – acquaints the student with the day to day activities in the clinical setting when caring for individuals with psychosocial issues that interfere with occupations and roles.
+This experience enables students to apply academic knowledge OT practice and develop an understanding of the needs of clients, setting and staff.

 Spring Semester (First Year)

 COMM 120/122 - Communication provides an opportunity to practice oral communication skills and acquire further knowledge in communication as preparation for applying these skills in the health care environment.